-The G4+ GTRLink Plug-In ECU supports several options for fitting of a MAP sensor.
+The G4X GTRLink Plug-In ECU supports several options for fitting of a MAP sensor.
 Any one of the following options can be used:

-- Internal MAP Sensor To ease installation the G4+ GTRLink ECU is fitted with an internal MAP sensor.
-This sensor is rated to 4.0 Bar absolute pressure (3.0 Bar of boost).
-The internal MAP sensor is wired to An Volt 1 - 2.
+- 1. Internal MAP Sensor To ease installation the G4X GTRLink ECU is fitted with an internal MAP sensor.
+This sensor is either rated to 4.0 Bar absolute pressure (3.0 bar boost) or 7.0 Bar absolute pressure (6.0 bar boost) depending on the age of the bottom board.
+Which sensor is fitted can be ascertained by looking at the sticker on the bottom board (should say 7 Bar for 7 Bar models and nothing for 4 Bar) or by looking at the MAP value when at atmospheric pressure and changing the calibration setting.
+The internal MAP sensor is wired to An Volt 1. - 2.
 MAP Sensor Wired Through AFM To avoid running additional wires into the engine bay, a MAP signal can be brought in through either of the AFM signal wires.
 The rear AFM is wired to An Volt 4 while the front AFM (GTR only) is wired to An Volt 6.
 Refer to factory wiring manuals for AFM wiring connections.
 Make sure the AFM can not be reconnected. - 3.
 MAP Via Expansion Connector The expansion connector provides power, ground, and analog channels for the connection of a MAP sensor.

-Make sure that the correct An Volt channel has been selected as MAP sensor in PCLink and a MAP calibration has been performed before attempting to start the vehicle.
+Make sure that the correct MAP sensor input has been selected in PCLink and a MAP calibration has been performed before attempting to start the vehicle.

-4.2 IAT Sensor
+1.4.2 IAT Sensor